pronovic/uci-parse/DEVELOPER.md

 $ brew install poetry
 ```

-When you're done, you probably want to set up your profile so the `python` on
+Once that's done, make sure the `python` on your `$PATH` is Python 3 from
-your `$PATH` is Python 3 from Homebrew (in `/usr/local`).
-By default, you'll
+Homebrew (in `/usr/local`), rather than the standard Python 2 that comes with
-get the standard Python 2 that comes with MacOS.
+MacOS.

 ### Debian